This article discusses the procedures for synchronising inventory and products, and pulling sales information to and from WooCommerce.

 It is possible to link several WooCommerce stores to a single DEAR account.
 Each linked store has its own independent catalog, logs, and settings.
 DEAR provides two free external integrations with the standard subscription plan, however, additional external integrations must be purchased from the My Subscription page.

 IMPORTANT!
-It is possible to link several Shopify stores to a single DEAR account, with each linked store having its own independent catalog, logs and settings.
+It is possible to link several WooCommerce stores to a single DEAR account, with each linked store having its own independent catalog, logs and settings.
 However, only two (2) free external integrations are available under DEAR's standard subscription plan.
-If you plan to integrate more than two (2) Shopify stores or you have already integrated a couple of external platforms other than Shopify with DEAR, you will first need to purchase licenses for the additional external integrations under the My Subscription page.
+If you plan to integrate more than two (2) WooCommerce stores or you have already integrated a couple of external platforms other than WooCommerce with DEAR, you will first need to purchase licenses for the additional external integrations under the My Subscription page.

 Connecting to WooCommerce using OAuth